Meigs Field: Historical airline service

-According to the February 1, 1976, edition of the Official Airline Guide (OAG), two airlines were serving Meigs Field at this time: Air Illinois and Skystream Airlines.
-Air Illinois was operating the 44-seat HS-748 turboprop into the airport at this time with nonstop flights to Springfield, IL and continuing no change of plane service to Alton, IL and Carbondale, IL.
-Skystream Airlines was operating Beechcraft 99 commuter turboprops on a nonstop and direct flights to Detroit Metro Airport, Indianapolis, IN and South Bend, IN.
+According to the Official Airline Guide (OAG) from February 1, 1976, two airlines were serving Meigs Field at this time: Air Illinois and Skystream Airlines.
+Air Illinois was operating the 44-seat HS-748 turboprop into the airport at this time with nonstop flights to Springfield, Illinois, and continuing no change of plane service to Alton and Carbondale, Illinois.
+Skystream Airlines was operating Beechcraft 99 commuter turboprops on a nonstop and direct flights to Detroit Metro Airport, Indianapolis, Indiana, and South Bend, Indiana.

-The September 15, 1994, edition of the OAG reported that three air carriers were serving Meigs Field with scheduled passenger flights: Great Lakes Aviation operating as United Express on behalf of United Airlines, Trans States Airlines flying as Trans World Express on behalf of Trans World Airlines (TWA) and Blade Helicopters.
-Great Lakes was operating Beechcraft 1900C turboprops on its nonstop service to Lansing, MI, and Springfield, IL and was also flying one stop direct service to Quincy, IL.
+According to the OAG from September 15, 1994, three air carriers were serving Meigs Field with scheduled passenger flights: Great Lakes Aviation operating as United Express on behalf of United Airlines, Trans States Airlines flying as Trans World Express on behalf of Trans World Airlines (TWA).
+Great Lakes was operating Beechcraft 1900C turboprops on its nonstop service to Lansing, Michigan, and Springfield and was also flying one stop direct service to Quincy, IL.
 Trans States served Springfield, IL nonstop with Swearingen Metro III propjets.
-Blade Helicopters was operating Eurocopter AS350 "AStar" turbine powered helicopters on a high frequency shuttle schedule with 39 flights every weekday to Chicago O'Hare Airport and 12 flights every weekday to Chicago Midway Airport.

 Demolition and closure

 Meigs Field Runway a few days after destruction ordered by Mayor Daley.
 The large X marks were cut into the runway by bulldozers to prevent aircraft from taking off or landing.

-In 1994, Mayor Richard M. Daley announced plans to close the airport and build a park in its place.
+In 1994, then-Chicago mayor Richard M. Daley announced plans to close the airport and build a park in its place.
 Northerly Island, where the airport was located, was owned by the Chicago Park District, which refused to renew the airport lease in 1996.
-The city briefly closed the airport from the expiration of the lease in October 1996 through February 1997, when pressure from the state legislature persuaded them to reopen the airport.
+Due to the expiration of the lease, the city briefly closed the airport from October 1996 until February 1997, when pressure from the state legislature persuaded them to reopen the airport.

-On the night of March 30, 2003, Mayor Daley ordered city crews to make the runway unusable by bulldozing large X-shaped gouges into the runway surface in the middle of the night.
+On the night of March 30, 2003, Daley ordered city crews to make the runway unusable by bulldozing large "X"-shaped gouges into the runway surface in the middle of the night.
+Daley did not provide public notice of his intent to close the airport.
 This resulted in several aircraft being stranded on the ground at the airport; these were later allowed to depart from Meigs' 3000 ft taxiway.

-"To do this any other way would have been needlessly contentious," Mayor Daley claimed at a news conference on March 31.
-Daley defended his actions by claiming it would save the City of Chicago the effort of further court battles before the airport could close.
-He claimed the closure was due to safety concerns, in particular the post-September 11 risk of terrorist-controlled aircraft attacking the downtown waterfront near Meigs Field.
+Daley stated during a news conference on March 31, "To do this any other way would have been needlessly contentious."
+Daley defended his actions by claiming it would save the city of Chicago the effort of further court battles before the airport could close.
+He also claimed the closure was due to safety concerns, particularly the post-9/11 risk of terrorist-controlled aircraft attacking the downtown waterfront near Meigs Field.